Lyrcaxis/DialogueEditor/README.md

 # DialogueEditor using Odin Inspector
 **This was programmed using C#7.2 , and uses some C#7.2 exclusive features, like tuples and local functions.**

 To enable C#7.2 install the Incremental Compiler from Unity's Package Manager.
-Make sure to restart unity after you install the package**

 **-- Usage is simple --**